Ballast soil for redeposition/greying tests

 „Accelerate don’t exaggerate!“

-There is currently no commonly agreed test protocol for assessing whiteness maintenance… except the A.I.S.E. minimum test protocol which specifies the use of SBL2004 as soil ballast, dosed as for stain removal testing.
+For many years there has been no commonly agreed test protocol for assessing whiteness maintenance except the A.I.S.E. minimum test protocol which specifies the use of wfk SBL 2004 as soil ballast, dosed as for stain removal testing.
 However, the common experience (at least to our knowledge) is that the resulting soil level in the wash liquor is not sufficient for accelerated greying tests, the approach therefore of very limited suitability.

 The demand for a better suiting whiteness maintenance test system with an improved greying ballast soil was obvious.
 To find the right solution was a challenge but in cooperation and with the expertise of the member companies of the wfk group we developed a promising Greying Ballast Soil, wfk GBS 2020.